viveleroi/DarkMythos/README.md

 Maybe the ancient gods weren't myths after all?

-Resources, both dark and light, have been scattered among the overworld after a clash of the gods.
+Resources, both dark and light, have been scattered in the overworld after a clash of the gods.

 From dark and light crystals to magic scrolls, you have a chance to wield what gods did.